cody6750/discord-tracking-bot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+The Discord Tracking bot was designed to be deployed on AWS as a Docker container, though it can be deployed locally by building and executing the go files or deploying the Docker container locally on your machine.
+This section will cover all 3 ways to do so.

 _For more examples, please refer to the [Documentation](https://example.com)_